 LH: And finally, what plans do you have for the future, Michael?
 Anything in the pipeline that you’d like to share with us?
 Yes, I want to know about Chrysopteron!
 Can you give us a little teaser of what we can expect?

 MKR: Chrysopteron is the next novel that will be published.
 It is currently under revision and I hope to have it out by Christmas.
-This is the blurb that appeared in the back of Short Stories: "Five generation ships were sent from Earth in the hopes of colonizing distant planets.
+This is the blurb that appeared in the back of The Vast Expanse Beyond: "Five generation ships were sent from Earth in the hopes of colonizing distant planets.
 The Chrysopteron was one of them.
 In a tale that examines issues of faith and self-determination, Michael K. Rose explores just what it is that makes us human.
 Will we ever be able to engage those who are different from us with love and understanding, or is the human race destined to forever be divided by trivial concerns?
 Even though we may leave the Earth, we cannot leave behind that which makes us human."

 I am sure the blurb will undergo several revisions between now and publication but hopefully that will have whet readers' appetites.
 I've lived with the characters in Chrysopteron for about three years now and they are very real to me.
 I am taking my time with it because I owe it to them to get this one right.

 Thank you so much for the interview!

 LH: Thank you, Michael.
 The glimpse you've given us of how you go about writing, editing and publishing is fascinating and inspiring.
 I appreciate your taking the time to share it.